Clarissa Ward Biography

 Marital Status Married

-Husband Philipp von Bernstorff
+Who is her husband?
+Philipp von Bernstorff

 Children Ezra Albrecht Nikolas Nour

-Read Also: Savannah Guthrie Biography
+Read Also: Robin Roberts Biography

 Personal life